|Home | All about Doy Bags | Slide show | Contact us|

 What are the cooperative's aims?

-The Cooperative began as an environmental project with the aim of 'cleaning and greening' the local neighborhood.
+The Cooperative began as an environmental project with the aim of 'cleaning and greening' the local neighbourhood.
 The project was very successful and our mission expanded into developing 'livelihood opportunities from garbage' - finding ways of creatively reusing materials that would otherwise go into landfill sites and incinerators.

 By proving that there can be a livelihood in garbage, we have succeeded where the juice manufactures have failed to even try to make a difference (despite several recent acts of parliament to regulate 'ecological solid wastes' in the Philippines).